DO REGULATORS NEED CROOKS TO STAY IN BUSINESS?

 On October, 9, 2012, US Attorney Melinda Haag along with other US Attorneys and representatives from FBI and the SEC hosted an Investor Fraud Summit at the Rossmoor retirement community in Walnut Creek, California - many are planned across the country.
 All the speakers pounded on the need for investor education stating at the same time that "crooks will always be a step ahead".
 Haag also confirmed it costs millions to run these summits while law enforcement complained they don't have resources to prosecute every scammer.
 Replying to an obvious question about this misguided waste of funds, she proclaimed:"We won't stop the educational program".

-Conference organizers do not check the background of its participants - after all, they pay to play - so whistleblowers' alerts are ignored.
-Warned about Zanett pariticpating in its SF conference, the head of Government Finance Officers' Association, GFOA, Jeff Esser told a whistleblower "to stop bothering" him.
+Business conference organizers do not check the background of participants - after all, they pay to play - so whistleblowers' alerts are ignored.
+Warned about a company's Ponzi scheme, the head of Government Finance Officers' Association, GFOA, Jeff Esser told a whistleblower "to stop bothering" him.
 Apparently, the proclaimed "..purpose of the Government Finance Officers Association ...to enhance

 and promote the professional management of governments for the public